LumosCore/LumosCore/README.md

 ![image](rapidNetSim.png)

 # Introduction
-This project is used for [LumosCore](https://arxiv.org/abs/2411.01503)'s simulation and its future work.
+This project is used for [LumosCore]'s simulation and its future work.
 LumosCore reconfigures the network topology when task starts, and dose not customize the routing strategy.